hamolicious/Configuration-less-Generic-Stub/API.md

 	"port": 3000, // port to bind to
-	"config-route": "/private/configure", // route to use for configuration "state-route": "/private/state", // route to use for grabbing the state of the response configuration "not-conf-resp": { // what to return if the route is not configured "data": {},
+	"config-route": "/private/configure", // route to use for configuration "state-route": "/private/state", // route to use for grabbing the state of the response configuration "not-configured-response": { // what to return if the route is not configured "data": {},
 		"status": 404
 	},